IIM-Creative-Technology/RenduCleanCodeA5-IWM1/README.md

 > The database will be setup on the first run.

 You should then create a new collection in the admin dashboard called `clients` with a required text field `name`.

+> Don't forget to set the collection available to the public in the settings

 Now you can setup your `.env` file variable as followed: